22 month old sleep schedule: Bedtime and nap schedule

 How long should a 22 month old nap?

-Total daytime sleep should be 1.5 - 2.5 hours on average.
-If your child is fighting naptime, continue offering them quiet time in their crib or sleep space every day.
-At its best, it’s giving them time to rest and recharge, and hopefully they manage to fall asleep.
-At its worst, it’s good for them to develop their independent play habits, and can provide a much-needed break for you!
+Aim for around 1.5 - 2.5 hours of daytime sleep at this age.
+If your child is regularly fighting naptime, consider adjusting the naptime and continue offering them quiet time in their crib or sleep space.
+This gives them time to rest and, ideally, they fall asleep after a while.
+Even if they don’t, this solo time is good for developing independent play habits and can provide a much-needed break for you!

 How many naps for a 22 month old?